 The sad reality is that most webmasters have no idea what a robots.txt file is.
 A robot in this sense is a “spider.”
 It’s what search engines use to crawl and index websites on the internet.

-A spider will crawl a site and index all the pages (that are allowed to) on that site.
+A spider will crawl a site and index all the pages (that are allowed) on that site.
 Once that’s complete, the robot will then move on to external links and continue its indexing.
 This is how search engines find other websites and build such an extensive index of sites.
-They depend on other sites to link to relevant websites, which will link to others and so on.
+They depend on websites linking to relevant websites, which link to others and so on.

-When a search engine (or robot or spider) hits a site, the first thing it will look for is a robots.txt file.
-Remember to keep this file in the root directory.
+When a search engine (or robot, or spider) hits a site, the first thing it will look for is a robots.txt file.
+Remember to keep this file in your root directory.

 Keeping it in the root directory will ensure that the robot will be able to find the file and use it correctly.
-This file will tell a robot what to crawl.
+The file will tell a robot what to crawl and what not to crawl.
 This system is called “The Robots Exclusion Standard.”

-Pages that you disallow in your robots.txt file won’t only be not indexed, but spiders they won’t crawl them either.
+Pages that you disallow in your robots.txt file won’t be indexed, and spiders won’t crawl them either.

 The format for a robots.txt file is a special format but it’s very simple.
 It consists of a “User-agent:” line and a “Disallow:” line.